DataKit API¶

 #

-at the beginning, it is considered a comment and will actually be ignored by the parser
+at the beginning, it is regarded as a comment and will actually be ignored by the parser.

-Some special escapes for field names and field values are:
+Some special escapes for field names and field values:

 =